fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 The answer depends on the Observable implementation.
 An Observable can be "unicast" or "multicast".
-An unicast Observable does not broadcast the same stream to more than one Observer.
+A unicast Observable does not broadcast the same stream to more than one Observer.
 Every `subscribe` call starts a fresh execution of the Observable.
 For this reason, the example below will log `'bar 1'` _after_ logging `'foo 1'` and `'foo 2'`.

 {% highlight javascript %}